rrpff/Projects/list.md

 [ ] **Count Words in a String** - Counts the number of individual words in a string.
 For added complexity read these strings in from a text file and generate a summary.

+[ ] **Fortune Teller Horoscope** - A program that checks your horoscope on various astrology sites and puts them together for you each day.

+[ ] **Guestbook  Journal** - A simple application that allows people to add comments or write journal entries.
+It can allow comments or not and timestamps for all entries.
+Could also be made into a shout box. *Optional: Deploy it on Google App Engine or Heroku or any other PaaS (if possible, of course).*

 [ ] **Markdown to HTML Converter** - Converts Markdown formatted text into HTML files.
 Implement basic tags like `p`, `strong`, `em` etc. *Optional: Implement all tags from [Markdown Syntax Docs](http://daringfireball.net/projects/markdown/syntax).*

 [ ] **Pig Latin** - Pig Latin is a game of alterations played on the English language game.
 To create the Pig Latin form of an English word the initial consonant sound is transposed to the end of the word and an ay is affixed (Ex.: "banana" would yield anana-bay).
 Read Wikipedia for more information on rules.

 [ ] **Post it Notes Program** - A program where you can add text reminders and post them. *Optional: You can have the program also add popup reminders.*

+[ ] **Quote Tracker market symbols etc** - A program which can go out and check the current value of stocks for a list of symbols entered by the user.
+The user can set how often the stocks are checked.
+For CLI, show whether the stock has moved up or down. *Optional: If GUI, the program can show green up and red down arrows to show which direction the stock value has moved.*

 [ ] **RSS Feed Creator** - Given a link to RSS/Atom Feed, get all posts and display them.